sygc-pets/sygc/README.md

     It will prompt to input the respective wealths.
 Upon receiving the input, the output will be displayed.

-- To see the usage of all the available functions of SYGC, have a look at [unit_test](exec/unit_test.h) or [unit_test_sh](exec/unit_test_sh.h).
-The honest-but-curious version (with 'sh' suffix) supports vector operations, which are not yet supported by the malicious version of SYGC.
-Rest of the unit test are identical.
+- To see the usage of all the available functions of SYGC, have a look at [unit_test](exec/unit_test.h).
 To run the unit tests follow instructions at [Test and Evaluation](/README.md#test-and-evaluation).

 - [cnn_layers](sygc/cnn_layers.h) presents more complex examples based on the programming interface.
 It provides implementations of basic building blocks required for CNN inference.
 Currently it supports only the honest-but-curious security model.